-Performance reviews are key to offering helpful feedback to a manager or employee.
+Employee performance reviews are key to offering helpful feedback to managers and employees.

-In this post we collected one hundred of the most useful phrases you can use during your next review.
+In this post, we’ll share 100 of the most useful performance review phrases you can use during your next round of employee reviews.

 Why Worry About Phrasing?